 The concrete outcome of this program for each student is a project detailing the life, contributions, controversies and socio-political atmosphere of a particular woman in Canada’s political history.

 Students will be introduced to a number of influential women, given a few illustrative details about each, and asked to choose one for further study.
 Guidelines and the opportunity for self-assessments are offered throughout.
-Ideally, the projects students produce will be presented first to their class, recorded, then posted with permission to the Dancing Backwards Her Story Archive.
-This archive will form a rich and evolving resource for teachers and students across Canada.
+Ideally, the projects students produce will be presented to the class first, and then submitted to be posted with permission to the Dancing Backwards Her Story Archive.
+This archive forms a rich and evolving resource for teachers and students across Canada.

 We believe in the importance and potency of art practice to facilitate learning.
 The application of the visual, literary, fine and performance arts for this project will aid in the synthesis and understanding of complex material.